hj1994412/mckf111.github.io/_posts/2018-01-25-leaRning-01-regex.md

 ## How to use regex in R

-There are normally two ways doing pattern match in R, one is using the functions in `base` package, another is using a series of functions in `stringr` package, I will only introduce the former, however, I strongly suggest you to discover the beauty of the latter, you could get a quick start in [R for data science - Strings](http://r4ds.had.co.nz/strings.html).
+There are normally two ways doing pattern match in R, one is using the functions in `base` package, another is using a series of functions in `stringr` package, I will only introduce the former, however, I strongly suggest you to discover the beauty of the latter, you could get a quick start in [R for data science - Strings](http://r4ds.had.co.nz/strings.html). (adapted from [Regular Expressions with The R Language](https://www.regular-expressions.info/rlanguage.html))

 ### Matching